Alpha Omega Publications Homeschool Curriculum Review

 - Using verses from the King James Bible, the lessons cover seven major themes, including theology, the attributes of God, biblical literature, biblical background, Christian growth, Christian evidences, and special themes.

-- Again, as mentioned, a Monarch family subscription includes a lot – 50 courses for up to THREE students.
+- Again, as mentioned, a Monarch family subscription includes a lot – 50 courses across grades 3-12.

 - AOP offers free placement tests so you can accurately place your kids into the Monarch system – a plus.
 No wasted time when you start Monarch, and no frustrations, because you picked an incorrect starting point.